USS Laurentia: Military Sea Transportation Service

 Reacquired by the Navy 1 July 1950, Laurentia was assigned to Military Sea Transportation Service and reclassified T-AF-44.
-Manned by a civilian crew she operated in the Far East during the Korean War.
+Crewed by civilians, she operated in the Far East during the Korean War.
 Based at Yokohama and Kobe, Japan, she provisioned American ships in various Japanese ports and steamed the vital sea supply line between Japan and South Korea while carrying supplies to Inchon and Pusan.
 She continued this important duty until departing Yokohama for the United States 27 February 1954.
 Steaming via Pearl Harbor and the Panama Canal Zone, she reached New Orleans, Louisiana, 9 April.
 After loading provisions, she sailed 10 May on a circular supply run to American bases in the Caribbean, principally to the Panama Canal Zone, the Virgin Islands, and Puerto Rico.
 Since 1954 she maintained this pattern of operations out of New Orleans and Mobile, and she continued to serve in the Caribbean and the Gulf of Mexico with MSTS.